 Another temple dedicated to Lord Brahma, the Adi Brahma Temple is an important pilgrim site that one can visit during the north India tourism.
 The temple is located in Khokhan village and is considered as one of the historical temples in India.
 Temple is built in the 14th century and was built in pagoda style.
-Every year the temple celebrates festivals such as Naagni Birshu, Mohal festival, Rohlgi Kafu and many other that also fascinates travelers from all over the country.
+Every year the temple celebrates festivals such as Naagni Birshu, Mohal festival, Rohatgi Kafu and many others that also fascinates travelers from all over the country.

 Read Also: Visit The Bahai Lotus Temple in Delhi

 4. Brahma Temple in Kumbakonam

 The temple is also associated with another mythological legend that goes like this.
 Once while watching his creations, Brahma felt proud of himself that to the extent that he considered himself better than Lord Shiva and Lord Vishnu.
 His arrogance makes Lord Vishnu furious and he created ghosts which went to scare off Lord Brahma.
 Terrified by the ghost, he came to Lord Vishnu, seeing Brahma’s condition Vishnu asked him to do penance on earth.
 Brahma chooses Kumbakonam for penance.
 Getting pleased by Brahma’s penance, Vishnu accepted his apology and returns his the status and knowledge among the Gods.

 Suggested Tour: 6 Nights 7 Days South India Temple Tour Package